Your Coding Interview Prep Is Broken. Five Diagnoses.

 Coding interviews are scored on four dimensions: algorithms, coding, communication, and problem-solving.
 If you've only practiced writing code, you've trained exactly one of those four.
 The other three require speaking out loud while your brain is simultaneously solving a problem.
 These two things actively interfere with each other until you've practiced them together enough times that they don't.

-A study of over 600 interviews found that going silent during hard problems correlated with worse outcomes across every dimension.
+An interviewer who logged over 600 interviews on interviewing.io ranked going silent as one of the five most common problems candidates show, alongside jumping straight to code and finishing thoughts internally.
 The silence signals no process.
 Your interviewer is building a written record of what you did and said.
 An empty page is difficult to argue for in a debrief.

 You don't need a partner to start.
 Narrate to yourself.
 Explain your approach to your monitor.
 It feels ridiculous.
 Do it anyway.
 A concrete method for doing this.